Demand Flexibility Service – How to get paid to use less electricity

 Demand Flexibility Service - How to get paid to use less electricity

-Last winter 1.6 million households benefited from money off their energy bills thanks to the Demand Flexibility Service (DFS).
-The scheme, which was available via a number of UK energy suppliers, allowed customers to reduce their energy usage during a set timeframe to relieve stress on the energy system at peak times.
+Since its launch, millions of households have saved money on their energy bills thanks to the Demand Flexibility Service (DFS).
+The scheme, which is available via a number of UK energy suppliers, allows customers to reduce their energy usage during a set timeframe to relieve stress on the energy system at peak times.

 In this article, we look at how the Demand Flexibility Service works, who is eligible to take part in the Demand Flexibility Service and additional ways in which you can save on your energy bills.